Aman-Codes/100-days-of-code/log.md

 **Today's Progress**: Completed week 1 of the course Algorithmic Toolbar from Coursera

 **Thoughts:** Completed week 1 of the course Algorithmic Toolbar from Coursera

+Day 59: August 6, 2020

+**Today's Progress**: Started week 2 of the course Algorithmic Toolbar from Coursera

+**Thoughts:** Started week  of the course Algorithmic Toolbar from Coursera